seslabSJU/tinyIoT/README.md

 	```

 ### For binding protocols
 tinyIoT supports HTTP and MQTT.
-CoAP bindings will be supported later.
+CoAP bindings will be supported later.<br>
 In order to run MQTT, Mosquitto MQTT broker should be installed on your machine.

 |Protocol|Implementation/Tool|Description|